Avoid These 7 Common Carrom Game Fouls and Penalties

 5. Invalid Shot

 When the carrom striker is positioned improperly or made from an improper spot on the board, it is considered an invalid shot.
-According to carrom half circle foul rules, the striker must always be positioned behind the baseline, and the shot must be taken with a good flick.
+According to the carrom half circle foul rules, the striker must always be positioned behind the baseline, and the shot must be taken with a good flick.
 A player’s shot is deemed illegal if they violate this regulation by taking it from the wrong position or in the wrong way.

 Consequence: A player loses their turn and gives their opponent a penalty point when they commit this foul.
 Coins that were pocketed during this foul are also brought back to the board.